jace-kline/thesis/thesis.md

 Table XX shows the a breakdown of the match level of each high-level varnode present in the ground truth when compared to varnodes inferred by the decompiler.
 In addition, we show the average comparison score, the fraction of varnodes partially recovered (recovered at any level above *NO_MATCH*), and the fraction of varnodes exactly recovered (recovered at level *MATCH*).
 We observe that, across the 15 benchmarks, the average varnode comparison score is 80.8%, the average fraction of varnodes partially recovered is 98.5%, and the average fraction of varnodes exactly recovered is 37.7%.

 In table XX-YY, we show the same data for varnodes grouped by metatype.
-We derive that ...
-In table ZZ, we summarize this information by showing the breakdown of varnode comparison levels by metatype across all 15 benchmarks.
-This shows us that metatype X is most accurately inferred relative to the number of ground truth varnodes with this metatype.
-We see that metatype Y is the most relatively missed.
+In table ZZ, we summarize this information by showing, for each metatype, the fraction of the varnodes within that metatype that are matched at each comparison level.
+This shows us that metatype *INT* is most accurately inferred relative to the number of ground truth varnodes with this metatype (*MATCH* % = 41.9%, *ALIGNED* % = 57.2%).
+We see that metatype *ARRAY* is the most relatively missed with 22.2% of all arrays from the benchmarks not being recovered in any capacity.

+We notice that the program *cksum* is an outlier with respect to varnodes missed (115) and average comparison score (69%) when compared to the other benchmark programs.
+Of the 115 varnodes not recovered in *cksum*, we see that 70 (60.9%) are of metatype *ARRAY*., 30 (26.1%) are of metatype *INT*, and the remaining 15 (13%) are of metatype *POINTER*.
+After further investigation, we find that all varnodes missed in this program are derived from local variables of a single function, *cksum_pclmul*.
+Upon examination of the source code of this function, we see that ...

+[Source snippet: cksum_pclmul function]
+[Source snippet: cksum_pclmul Ghidra decompilation]

 ###### Debugged